Localization of bulk matter fields, the hierarchy problem and corrections to Coulomb's law on a pure de Sitter thick braneworld: Localization of various matter fields on a pure de Sitter thick brane

 which is a Schr\"{o}dinger equation with the effective potential given by

-where $m_{n}$ is the four--dimensional mass of the KK excitation of the scalar field.
-It is clear that the potential $V_{0}(z)$ defined in (\ref{VScalar}) is completely determined by the warp factor and, hence, it is a four--dimensional mass--independent potential.
+It is clear that the potential $V_{0}(z)$ defined in (\ref{VScalar}) is completely determined by the warp factor and the bulk mass of the scalar field, hence, it is a 4D mass--independent potential.